Registrar's Office FAQs

-Note: We have suspended the requirement of withdrawal privileges for fall 2020 due to COVID-19.
+Note: We have suspended the requirement of withdrawal privileges for winter 2021 due to COVID-19.
 Please consult the important dates and deadlines.

 Prospective employers and institutions will all view transcripts differently.
 For further questions on how they view late-withdrawals, you will want to contact the potential institution/employer.

 There are a few different error messages students may receive when attempting to register for a class.